Abodi-Massarwa/OOP_EX3/README.md

 About the project
 In this project we built a directed graph which is also a weighted graph in Python Also in this project you will find some algorithms that can be done on a graph that is both directed and weighted.
-We use Dijkstra's algorithm to find the shortest path between two nodes and BFS algorithms to find the SSC We encountered some problem in the task that hindered us in the last hours from submitting the assignment and we had to deal with them. we had to use Dictionary. we used to store data values in key: value pairs.
+We use Dijkstra's algorithm to find the shortest path between two nodes and DFS algorithms to find the SSC We encountered some problem in the task that hindered us in the last hours from submitting the assignment and we had to deal with them. we had to use Dictionary. we used to store data values in key: value pairs.
 A dictionary is a collection which is unordered, changeable and does not allow duplicates. (key , Nodedata)